 It will communicate what you stand for as a brand and it will help foster an emotional connection between your business and your customers.

 If at this point you’re thinking “where do I sign?” you’re going to want to pump the breaks.
-It’s a lot harder to make a logo that speaks to your people than you might think.
+It’s a lot harder to succeed in designing a logo that speaks to your people than you might think.

 And, while there are a ton of general best practices for how to make a logo, it’s important to see how the mavens of your industry used their own logo to make it big.

 That’s why we’ve gathered our favorite logos across 7 huge industries; let’s look at how they’ve managed to stand out in their field, and how you can do the same!

 The most obvious choice for a top food and beverage logo is the timeless-yet-classic McDonald’s yellow arches.

 A clear reminder to would-be customers of McDonald’s delicious, beefy fries, these arches are a symbol meant to capture the attention of pedestrians down the road and drivers on the highway.
 It’s a logo that demands attention while reminding onlookers that they’re hungry – and can come to McDonald’s to eat.